buzzcrackle/ece148-team7/README.md

     - Copy TRT-optimized model into ./scripts/

 ### Launch instructions
-Note: This may take upwards of 20-30 minutes.
+Note: This may take upwards of 20-30 minutes, depending on optimization.

 First, run the following command in a terminal